feathr-ai/feathr/docs/how-to-guides/feathr-configuration-and-env.md

 ## Deprecation

-This section is about deprecation of some features in Feathr.
+This section is about feature deprecation in Feathr.
 Deprecated features are still available but planned for removal.
 Please migrate to the supported features as early as possible.
 - Connect to Purview directly without registry service is deprecated soon.
-Please use registry service to connect to Purview.
+Please migrate to use registry service and select Purview as registry provider.

 ## FEATURE_REGISTRY__PURVIEW__DELIMITER